DevilAguo0/hiddify/How-to-set-up-and-use-Workers.md

 ![Screenshot_20230312_211625](https://user-images.githubusercontent.com/125398461/224562813-20dc1a02-8d93-446b-a7d9-d90fbae3cda3.png)

-Here you can choose the name of your service workers.
+Here you can choose the name of your service Workers.
 Cloudflare itself also suggests a name for you.
 You can change it but note that this name must be unique.

 ![Screenshot_20230312_212008](https://user-images.githubusercontent.com/125398461/224563236-dc4c5497-b179-46f4-ae53-9c003d3789d6.png)

 `Starter` option should also be on `HTTP handler`.
-Finally, by selecting `Create service`, your workers service will be created.
+Finally, by selecting `Create service`, your Workers service will be created.

-After that, you need to click on the `Quick edit` button so that you can put your desired code in the workers.
+After that, you need to click on the `Quick edit` button so that you can put your desired code in the Workers.

 ![Screenshot_20230312_213000](https://user-images.githubusercontent.com/125398461/224563711-3675b1dc-5f50-4c34-94b3-d47f5a00f7c8.png)